 The ladders were then mounted on the two half-SVD mechanical supports, installing the required environmental sensors and origami cooling pipes.
 Each completed detector half was then commissioned and stored until the coupling with the PXD detector prior to the installation in \belletwo.

-\lvlthreesection{Construction sites} The SVD construction has been carried out with a truly international team distributed across several institutions and sites.
+\lvlthreesection{Construction sites} The SVD construction was carried out by an international team distributed across several institutions and sites.
 A high-level summary of the construction responsibilities for the various components is shown in figure~\ref{fig:C3_timeline}.
 Regarding the actual assembly and mounting of the detector ladders, it was carried out at five major sites, as shown in table~\ref{tab:C3:construction_sites}.
 It should be noted that export regulations forbid the shipping of the radiation-tolerant \apv\ chips to India.
 This is a key reason why the TIFR-Mumbai team, who had the responsibility of L4 ladder assembly, relocated their operation to the Kavli-IPMU clean room, that was expanded to host them.

 The assembly of ladders for each SVD layer was assigned to a different site, so that the site could specialize and limit the number of different components to process.
-As a consequence, components had to travel between the construction sites, that resulted in a rather complex logistic organization.
+As a consequence, components had to travel between the construction sites, that resulted in a rather complex logistical organization.